br-automation-com/awesome-B-R/README.md

 * [mapp View wiki](https://github.com/stephan1827/mappView/wiki) - Collection of B&R mappView tips and code snippets
 * [mapp View User Management](https://github.com/br-automation-com/mappView-User) - Sample for a user management with mappView
 * [mapp View File Explorer](https://github.com/br-automation-com/mappView-File-Explorer) - Sample for a file explorer with mappView
-* [mapp View Recipe Management](https://github.com/br-automation-com/mappView-Recipe) - Sample for a user management with mappView
+* [mapp View Recipe Management](https://github.com/br-automation-com/mappView-Recipe) - Sample for a user management with mappView and mappRecipe
-* [mapp View Data Recorder](https://github.com/br-automation-com/mappView-Recorder) - This is a sample project for a data recorder with mappView
+* [mapp View Data Recorder](https://github.com/br-automation-com/mappView-Recorder) - This is a sample project for a data recorder with mappView and mappData
 * [mapp View Logbook](https://github.com/br-automation-com/mappView-Logbook) - Read the PLC logbook with mappView
-* [mapp View Software Management](https://github.com/br-automation-com/mappView-Backup) - Sample for a software management with mappView
+* [mapp View Software Management](https://github.com/br-automation-com/mappView-Backup) - Sample for a software management with mappView and mappBackup

 ### based on HTML
 * [webdemo](https://github.com/hilch/br-plc-as-webserver) - demo: use B&R plc as webserver